daamien/blog/_drafts/2019-01-03-8_anonymization_stratgegies_with_postgres.md

 UPDATE people SET address = NULL;
 ```

-This is simple and fast.
-For certain data fields, it may be the best option.
+This is simple and effective.
+For useless or highly sensitive data fields,
+it may be the best option.

 But of course it will break integrity constraints (`PRIMARY, ``UNIQUE`,
 `NOT NULL`, etc.).
 And moreover, the column will be useless for functional